Inequity aversion in animals: Parrots

 Parrots generally live in complex social structures and perform well on cognitive tasks.
 Kea (Nestor notabilis) are parrots that live in groups.
-Although in lab settings they have displayed cooperative behaviour, in the wild they do not appear to cooperate.
-Researchers Heaney, Gray, and Taylor presented four male kea with a series of token-exchange conditions, with the birds side by side, so they could see their partner's behaviour.
+Although in lab settings they have displayed cooperative behavior, in the wild they do not appear to cooperate.
+Researchers Heaney, Gray, and Taylor presented four male kea with a series of token-exchange conditions, with the birds side by side.
 They found that the success rate did not differ significantly between the four conditions involving rewards (inequity condition, equity condition, free gift condition, and food control condition, in which both kea were shown a high-value food but upon token exchange only received a low-value reward).
 A significant drop in success rate was observed in the condition where the subject received nothing while the partner did.
 The researchers concluded that this is not due to any social factor, as the drop in rate was similar to the one observed in the no partner + no reward condition.
 Based on these results the researchers concluded that kea are not sensitive to inequity.